OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/remote-compute-50.rst

 :date: 2020-12-01

-Tungsten Fabric supports remote compute, a method of managing a TF deployment across many small distributed data centers efficiently and cost effectively.
+OpenSDN supports remote compute, a method of managing a OpenSDN deployment across many small distributed data centers efficiently and cost effectively.

 Remote Compute Overview
 -----------------------

-Remote compute enables the deployment of Tungsten Fabric in many small distributed data centers, up to hundreds or even thousands, for telecommunications point-of-presence (PoPs) or central offices (COs).
+Remote compute enables the deployment of OpenSDN in many small distributed data centers, up to hundreds or even thousands, for telecommunications point-of-presence (PoPs) or central offices (COs).
 Each small data center has only a small number of computes, typically 5-20 in a rack, running a few applications such as video caching, traffic optimization, and virtual Broadband Network Gateway (vBNG).
-It is not cost effective to deploy a full TF controller cluster of nodes of control, configuration, analytics, database, and the like, in each distributed PoP on dedicated servers.
+It is not cost effective to deploy a full OpenSDN controller cluster of nodes of control, configuration, analytics, database, and the like, in each distributed PoP on dedicated servers.
 Additionally, manually managing hundreds or thousands of clusters is not feasible